 Our extensive archives include:

-- Over 15,000 photos, are currently in the process of being digitized.
+- Over 40,000 photos are currently in the process of being digitized.
 All photos are photocopied, given an accession number and a finding aid number.
 The photocopies are put into looseleafs by category for perusal by the public.
 The originals are placed into acid free sleeves and then into a metal filing cabinet for added safety.
-Many of these photos are donated from Milton Parent’s personal collection from his estate and have been used for our history books when they were written by him.
-Ellis Anderson’s photos numbering 667, are being processed now, as well as about 160 photos mostly from the Nelson Daily News.

 - Original items such as ledgers of old businesses of the area, minute books, school records, club and mining information are stored in acid free boxes and are stored on metal shelving.
 Individual documents are stored in acid free sleeves and in a metal file cabinet.